starboard-nz/go-rebuild/README.md

 executable starts saving you having to slap your forehead.
 At least for this particular reason...

-To use it, simply import the package:
+To use it, simply import the package (typically in the source file that implements `func main()`):

 ```
+package main

 import (
 	_ "github.com/starboard-nz/go-rebuild/force"
 )